fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 As previously mentioned, I ended up sinking $85 into my case for the Pi cluster.
 Sure it came with some frills, but it's arguable whether they justify the extra bucks.
 It would definitely be possible to get away with a $15 dollar case like [this one](https://vilros.com/products/vilros-acrylic-4-layer-clear-case-box-enclosure-for-raspberry-pi?variant=29408411877470&currency=USD&utm_medium=product_sync&utm_source=google&utm_content=sag_organic&utm_campaign=sag_organic&gclid=EAIaIQobChMI9ZLJzbC7-QIV9AjnCh0WpAUbEAQYASABEgLszPD_BwE).

+# What went well

+#### Customer Service

+##### International Shipping

+Before this project, I really hadn't made an international purchase online before.
+For the most part, it was made far easier thanks to rpilocater, as many of the websites listing inventory were not written in english, and translating the content was hit or miss.
+Luckily I was able to stumble my way through check out.

+Waiting for the Pis to be shipped was far harder.
+In particular, one of the Pis I bought stated that it had been shipped to the US, but when I looked up the tracking number on the USPS website, it claimed it had never been received.
+Calling the USPS, was less than helpful, but my email interactions with the staff of the store I bought it from were really great - and most importantly, transparent.
+They were knowledgable of the customs shipping process and the state of global shipping, hopeful I'd get it, and remarked that they had just recently gotten into international shipping.
+The positivity they had gave me that extra boost of stamina for the long wait!

+##### Standoff Snafu

+Okay, so now I had the Pis - great!
+Next it was time to screw in these bad boys and get them up and running.

+When it came time to install these things into my newly purchased case, I had bought some standoffs that were a compatible height to support the PoE+ hats I was using.
+I made sure that they were M2.5 sized to match the screws provided with the [case](https://www.mouser.com/ProductDetail/RAF-Electronic-Hardware/M2104-2545-AL?qs=2411ckis64rpgA%252BYlrCb%252Bg%3D%3D) itself; check!

+Weirdly, on some of the tray mounts, the screws wouldn't turn easily.
+I naively thought it they needed an extra 'oomf' to get them to the desired position, so of course I reached for my pliers!

+> NOTE: Don't use pliers to install standoffs into the case.

+Without too much additional manpower, I managed to snap off the threaded portion of a standoff in the tray mount point.
+Game over!
+Sure, I could've just not screwed in a standoff for that one corner, but then it just wouldn't be complete!
+Also, since the GPIO pins are used to connect the hat and the Pi, I didn't want to have to worry about accidentally squishing that limp corner too hard when working with it in the future.
+I had to fix this.

+I reached out to UCTRONICS support via their website directly.
+I explained to them what happened, and they were incredible.
+They shipped not one, but two replacement trays all for something that was completely my fault.

+Best of all, thanks to Jeff Gerling and [his prior research](https://github.com/geerlingguy/raspberry-pi-dramble/issues/135), I went ahead and ordered a second set of standoffs with the hope that I'd get it right the second time - it worked like a charm!

+#### Availability

 # Was the cost worth it?